AdebolaShelby/home_sales/README.md

 # Home Sales Query using SparkSQL

-In this challenge, I used SparkSQL to determine key metrics about home sales data.
-Using Spark, I was able to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.
+For this challenge, I used SparkSQL to determine key metrics about home sales data.
+Using Spark, I could create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.

 ## Overview